alta3/llm-the-alta3-way/doc/transformer-model-explained.md

 - Embeddings: Dense vector representations of tokens which capture semantic information about the tokens, meaning that similar words or characters will have similar vector representations.
 - Hidden state: A vector that represents the internal state of a neural network at a given time step.
 - Weighted sum: A mathematical operation that takes a set of hidden states and a set of weights, and returns a single hidden state.
+- Query (Q): represents the current word or token for which we want to calculate the attention.
+(Question?)
+- Key (K): represents the word to which we are paying attention.
+(Evidence?
+Context?)
+- Value (V):rates the relevance of the pairs of words that make up each attention score.